kossiitkgp/docs/docs/index.md

 ## Who is the audience and how do they use this?

-## How to update anything written here?
+## How to contribute?

+You can contribute by creating an Issue or sending a Pull Request.